whileloop99/whileloop99.github.io/chrome-store/memorize/privacy-policy.md

 ## 1. Introduction

 Welcome to Memorize Extension ("we", "our", or "us").
+This is a free, open extension available to everyone with no limitations.
 We are committed to protecting your privacy and personal information.
 This privacy policy explains how we collect, use, store, and protect your information when you use the Memorize Extension.

 ## 2. Information We Collect